is an American television singing competition

-- Elimination Statement: Each eliminated group gets to perform a "Swan Song," one last tune as they leave the stage.
+- Elimination Statement: In seasons 1-3, each eliminated group gets to perform a "Swan Song," one last tune as they leave the stage.

 - Follow the Leader: While much different in tone, plus the A Cappella gimmick making it distinct, it's unmistakably following in the mold of American Idol.

 - In an in-show example: after Season 4's Home Free made a big impact with their Basso Profundo, Tim Foust, a lot of their competitors started tapping their basses to do similar things.

 - Funny Background Event: After the first elimination in the first episode of Season 3, while Nick Lachey is introducing the next four musicians, Shawn Stockman and Ben Folds start waving and posing for the camera behind him.